equodev/eclipse-ai-example/README.md

 If it's not working for you, make sure to click the <img src="images/tabnine-logo.png" height="16px">**Tabnine Starter** in the bottom right and login to your Tabnine account.

 There is another plugin to watch in this space called [`eclipse.copilot`](https://github.com/vgcpge/eclipse.copilot).
-It doesn't support copilot-style "ghost text" yet, but you might prefer the GitHub Copilot completions over Tabnine.
+It doesn't support copilot-style "ghost text" (and [doesn't plan to](https://github.com/equodev/eclipse-ai-example/issues/5)), but you might prefer the GitHub Copilot completions over Tabnine.

 ## ChatGPT (inside the IDE)